Is copyright confusing to you? Get some clarity by understanding its history and purpose.

 There are two primary rationales for copyright law, though rationales do vary among legal traditions.

 Utilitarian: Under this rationale, copyright is designed to provide an incentive to creators.
-The aim is to encourage the creation of new works.
+The aim is to encourage the creation and publication of new works for social benefits.

 How copyright works – a primer

-In countries that have signed on to the major copyright treaties described in more detail in Section 2.2, copyright exists in the following general categories of works, though sometimes special rules apply on a country-by-country basis.
-A specific country’s copyright laws almost always further specify types of works within each category.
-Can you think of a type of work within each category?
+In countries that have signed on to the major copyright treaties described in more detail in Section 2.2, copyright exists in the expansively defined categories of “literary and artistic works,” though the rules vary on a country-by-country basis.
+While this list isn’t exhaustive, can you think of a type of work within each category?

-- Translations, adaptations, arrangements of music and alterations of literary and artistic works
+- Translations, adaptations, arrangements of literary and artistic works

 - Computer software